+1 Coac the g

-- Coach, trainer or official removes the player from the game, practice or training. - Coach or trainer ensures the player is not left alone.
-Monitor signs and symptoms and do not administer any medication unless it is required for a medical condition (e.g. insulin for diabetes)..
-The player must not return to the game or practice that day. - Coach informs the player's parent or guardian about the known or suspected concussion and provides them handouts from the kit, and the parachute.ca/ concussion and parachute.ca/smarthockey links.
+Coach, trainer or official removes the player from the game, practice or training.

+Coach or trainer ensures the player is not left alone.
+Monitor signs and symptoms and do not administer any medication.
+The player must not return to the game or practice that day.

-- Parent or guardian ensures the player is evaluated by a medical doctor as soon as possible. - Coaches, trainers and parents share the responsibility to communicate with the player to ensure that if they are diagnosed with a concussion, they are following the league's concussion protocol and policies and a medically supervised Returnto-Sport strategy.
+Coach informs the player's parent or guardian about the known or suspected concussion and provides them handouts from the kit, and the parachute.ca/ concussion and parachute.ca/smarthockey links.
+Parent or guardian ensures the player is evaluated by a medical doctor as soon as possible.

+Coaches, trainers and parents share the responsibility to communicate with the player to ensure that if they are diagnosed with a concussion, they are following the league's concussion protocol and policies and a medically supervised Returnto-Sport strategy.
 Players may only return to full practice and game play when they have been cleared by their doctor.